taburineagle/NeewerLite-Python/docs/systemd/README.md

     chmod +x /opt/NeewerLite-Python/*.py
     ```

 7. Test the execution of the application by running the following command then by hitting CTRL+C to stop the test.

     ```bash
     python3 /opt/NeewerLite-Python/NeewerLite-Python.py --http
     ```

+## If you have issues linking to lights using NeewerLite-Python, take these steps

-8. Add the executing user to the bluetooth group if you encounter any issues with connecting a device to the bluetooth radio of the system.
+1. Add the executing user to the bluetooth group.

     ```bash
     sudo usermod -G bluetooth -a pi
     ```

-9. Confirm that the user has been added to the group.
+2. Confirm that the user has been added to the group.

     ```bash
     cat /etc/group | grep bluetooth
+    ```

+3. Restart the Pi

+    ```bash
+    sudo reboot
+    ```

+4. Again, test the execution of NeewerLite-Python by running the following command then by hitting CTRL+C to stop the test.

+    ```bash
+    python3 /opt/NeewerLite-Python/NeewerLite-Python.py --http
     ```

 ## Enable the application as a systemd service